Margot Fonteyn: Covent Garden years (1946–1955)

 Reprising the role of Aurora in 1949 when the Royal Ballet toured the United States, Fonteyn instantly became a celebrity, gaining international recognition.
 In New York, the American showman Sol Hurok said that the Metropolitan Opera House premiere of Fonteyn's Aurora was the "most outstanding" performance he had ever facilitated, the curtain calls lasting half an hour.
 The New York Herald Tribune called Fonteyn "unmistakably such a star": "London has known this for some time, Europe has found it out and last night she definitely conquered another continent."
 Fonteyn was featured on the cover of Time and Newsweek.

 Upon returning to England, Fonteyn danced in George Balanchine's Ballet Imperial, before travelling to Italy with Helpmann and Pamela May as a guest star in The Sleeping Beauty.
 In 1949, she profiled choreographies of Sir Frederick Ashton, which were no longer in the repertoire of the Sadler's Wells Company, dancing on television with Michael Somes and Harold Turner.
 Fonteyn appeared in America on The Ed Sullivan Show for the first time in 1951, and would return several times.
 Her performances were credited with improving the popularity of dance with American audiences.
 These were followed by two of her most noted roles, as the lead in Ashton's Daphnis and Chloe (1951) and Sylvia (1952).

 Fonteyn was honoured as a Commander of the Order of the British Empire in 1951 for her contributions to British ballet.
 Plagued by injury, she considered retiring, especially after her most frequent partner of the 1950s, Somes, began to take less challenging roles.
 On an American tour in 1953, Fonteyn found herself suddenly reacquainted with Roberto "Tito" Arias – whom she had spent time with at Cambridge University in 1937 – when he surprised her with a visit to her dressing room after a performance of Sleeping Beauty.
 Arias was now a politician and Panamanian delegate to the United Nations.
-Although he already had a wife and children, Arias initiated a courtship with Fonteyn and began seeking a divorce with his wife.
+Although he already had a wife and children, Arias initiated a courtship with Fonteyn and began seeking a divorce from his wife.
 She returned from the American tour and in the 1954 season debuted in Entrada de Madame Butterfly, later called Entrée japonaise, in Granada, Spain, followed by her first performance in the title role of The Firebird.
 She was taught the part by Tamara Karsavina, who had debuted the role in 1910.
 Fonteyn's "Firebird" was "among her greatest achievements" for her ability to use her jetés to simulate flight.